samuelohterion/AlgebraWithSTL/docs/README.md

 # AlgebraWithSTL
 some algebra with std::vector<T> and std::vector<std::vector<T>>
-This is a small collection of some functions and operator overloadings for convenient work with STL std::vector<T> as a mathematical vector and std::vector<std::vector<T>> as a mathematical matrix.
+This is a small collection of some functions and operator overloadings for convenient work with STL std::vector<T> and std::vector<std::vector<T>> as a mathematical objects.

 As some small examples
 there are some neuronal networks

 ## Qt-Creator-solution